Keren Everett

 Keren Madora Everett is an American linguist and Christian missionary.

-Everett has spent many years in the Amazon studying the Pirahã tribe and their language.
+Everett has spent years in the Amazon studying the Pirahã tribe and their language.

+Career

-The Pirahã language is of great interest to linguists, but only a few people apart from the Pirahã are fluent in it.
-Everett's former husband Daniel, whom she married in 1969, is the best-known authority on the language.
-He acknowledges his ex-wife as an expert on the prosody of Pirahã.
-Their son is Caleb Everett.
+The Pirahã language is of interest to linguists, but only a few people apart from the Pirahã are fluent in it.
+Everett's ex-husband Daniel is the best-known authority on the language.
+Everett herself made breakthroughs with the prosody of Pirahã.

+They discovered that Pirahã does not have a traditional concept of numbers or mathematics.

 They lived among the Pirahã from 1978 to 1983 and from 1999 to 2002.
-Following their separation in 2005, Keren returned to Brazil where, as of 2007, she was continuing her missionary work among the Pirahã.
+Following their separation in 2005, Keren returned to Brazil where she continued her missionary work among the Pirahã.

+Personal life

+In 2005, after Daniel Everett informed Keren of his atheism, the two divorced.
+They had three children together, including Caleb Everett.